kartikeya-bhatt/WorkoutPal/README.md

 ## WorkoutPal
 I designed this app in order to track my workouts at the gym over a 7 day split!
-Records weights/sets/reps of custom workouts.
+Records weights/sets/reps of custom workouts, users can make their own accounts!

 Here is a rough outline of what I worked on: